maxorenjoysnekos/official-skid-list/README.md

 MichaelXF - Ran sigma and got OmniRat

-CrystalinQQ - Got him banned from r/minecraftclients and got exposed for dating a femboy, L
+CrystalinQQ - Got him banned from r/minecraftclients and he got exposed for dating a femboy, L

 # Sponsored by Fitmc pobob lava shulker sex dupe